fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 ## Why Gradle

 `make` may look like it's a perfect fit for the job as the general purpose build system, but why there are the hell lot of other build systems?

+Well, the common complaint on `make` was that it has over-complicated `Makefile` format, so project configuration often takes some time, and if you make some mistake in it, it's impossible to properly debug it.

+Many other build systems were intended to simplify configuration files, make builds reproducible and improve performance of the builds.